 Starsinvenice sells prints and reproduction rights of the images of Archivio Cameraphoto Epoche based in Venice, Italy.
-Scanning its around 300,000 negatives and glass plates is a work in progress, we have now 2,000 images displayed online.
+Scanning its around 320,000 negatives on film and glass plate is a work in progress I costantly take care of, after which I display them online.

 The Archivio Cameraphoto Epoche is part of the archive of the Cameraphoto press agency of Venice, Italy, active from 1946 to 1987.
-The last owner sold it in 1987 after splitting it in two:
+The last owner sold it in 1999 to two different persons after splitting the Archive in two:

-- - Archivio Cameraphoto EPOCHE (Personalities and Events - and much more, please read below),
+- - Archivio Cameraphoto EPOCHE, presented on this website (Personalities and Events - and much more, please read below),

 A deeper description follows.